OWASP/threat-dragon/README.md

 Alternatively, you can use the `stable` tag, which will always be the latest official release.

 - `docker pull threatdragon/owasp-threat-dragon:stable`
-- `docker run -it --rm -p 3000:3000 -v $(pwd)/.env:/app/.env threatdragon/owasp-threat-dragon:stable`
+- `docker run -it --rm -p 8080:3000 -v $(pwd)/.env:/app/.env threatdragon/owasp-threat-dragon:stable`

-Again assuming that you are using the default value of 3000 for the SERVER_API_PORT environment variable.
+Assuming that you are using http port 8080 and accessing Threat Dragon on `http://localhost:8080/`.

 ### Contributing